 Our writing community will have visitors from around the world.
 Please click around this site…you can’t hurt anything.
-Make sure you ready the guidelines posts in the tabs at the top, they will help you understand how to post and leave comments on these types of pages.
-Of special interest to you may be Blogging Guidelines and the course syllabus tabs.
-The tab Lindo Michoacan contains past work of students which we published and tweeted around the world…and which has gotten many responses from people who had previously only heard about Michoacan through the negative aspects reported in sensationalist news stories.
+Make sure you read the blogging guidelines posts in the tabs at the top, the Blogging Guidelines and the course syllabus tabs.

 Your anthology can be found at Master Copy, the copy place which is located right near the entrance of the parking lot.
 The copies will run around 65 pesos plus the binding.
 Please have the anthology for the second class.